Updated: Nov 9, 2022

 "Oh god!
 Is that really what I sound like when I speak??
 Why do I sound so weird [and terrible]?!"

-Even if you feel like quitting after hearing your own voice, why stop there if you've already bought the equipment I mentioned in the previous section, especially if you have a bigger budget and bought more expensive equipment and other accessories not mentioned instead.
+Even if you feel like quitting after hearing your voice, why stop there?
+If you've already bought the equipment I mentioned in the previous section, especially if you have a bigger budget and bought more expensive equipment and other accessories not mentioned, don't waste your money and put it to good use.

 What I recommend doing is playing around with it.